WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.6.8
+zRS - Responsive Slider - v2.6.8a
 ===

-2.6.8 Update
+2.6.8a Update
 ---

-Fixed a bug that related to an old method name being left in.
+Updated bower config with more appropriate file names.

 #####Release History